Digital-Naturalism-Laboratories/Panatrap/README.md

 They made an interface on the bottom of the camera for the camera to be easily controlled with their included "selfie stick."
 It's just two metal electrodes that when connected it sends a message to the camera(the original selfie stick has a 220 ohm resistor connected to a button).
 From our examinations, the 3 messages you can send to the camera with this interface are:
 - Long Press (5 seconds)
---Camera ON/OFF
+ - Camera ON/OFF
 - Medium Press (2 seconds)
---Toggle Recording Mode (Video to Photo, or Photo to Video)
+ - Toggle Recording Mode (Video to Photo, or Photo to Video)
 - Short press
---Shutter Button (Take a photo, or start or stop a video)
+ - Shutter Button (Take a photo, or start or stop a video)

 ## Ricoh Theta V